danielmrhodes/JANUS/README.md

 | /Geometry/Target/StandardTarget *string* | Set parameters for a standard target: 208Pb, 48Ti, or 196Pt. |
 | /Geometry/Update | Update the simulation with your desired geometry. |

-Note that the target does **NOT** define the recoiling nucleus for the kinematics or excittion, it only defines "bulk" material properties of the target.
+Note that the target does **NOT** define the recoiling nucleus for the kinematics or excitation, it only defines "bulk" material properties of the target.

 Source Mode Commands
 -----------------